temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 ----------

-### What are the key features of DevX?
+### What are the features of DevX?

-•	Immediate provisioning of identical environments
+- Request and Provision identical environments within minutes
+- Chose the application you wish from a predefined list of Temenos Suites

-•	Deployment of change is fully automated; with plugins, add-ons, updates, packages, data, and configuration all being managed through a software configuration management repository
+- Deployment of change is fully automated; All types of change, configuration, updates and data are managed through a software configuration management repository

-•	Metered usage and full reporting
+- Stay in  control with metered usage and full reporting

-•	Self-service data loading
+- You decide and manage your data loading

-•	Self-service data export
+- You can export your data at any point

-•	Self-service horizontally scalable (Scale up / down)
+- You decide and manage scalability according your demands (Scale up / down)

-•	Self-service access to log data
+- Online access to live log data

-•	Self-service job initiation

-•	Point in time rebuild of database (Backup / Restore)

-•	Managed OS patching
+- Full access and control of your CoB and all job services.
+- You are in control of backup/rebuild of databases, at any point in time.
+- Decide and select updates for your OS.

 ## Temenos Cloud Management of Organisations, Users and Environments